lietu/shylock/README.rst

 Currently supported backends:

 - MongoDB (using unique indexes + ttl indexes for consistency and safety)
-- ArangoDB (using unique indexes + ttl indexes for consistency and safety), only supports synchronous usage
+- ArangoDB (using unique indexes + ttl indexes for consistency and safety)

 Can be extended for other storage systems pretty easily.